 Lloyd is best remembered for hanging from a skyscraper clock in the stunt climbing thrill comedy Safety Last!
 Harold plays a department store salesman in this film, shown above calculating how to sneak in late to work.
 The east end of the alley portrayed the back of Harold’s store, where Lloyd filmed many scenes, with the Palmer Building on Cosmo forming a backdrop.

-You can read more details about Chaplin, Keaton, and Lloyd filming at the alley HERE, how pioneering female director Lois Weber filmed Where Are My Children here in 1916, before all the men did HERE, how the alley appears in Harry Houdini’s 1919 feature The Grim Game HERE, how the site appears in the 1994 Johnny Depp/Tim Burton movie Ed Wood HERE, and how it appears in the newly discovered closing shot from Keaton’s 1922 short My Wife’s Relations HERE.
+Several other posts expand the history of this alley.
+Further details about Chaplin, Keaton, and Lloyd filming at the alley HERE.
+Pioneering female director Lois Weber filmed Where Are My Children (1916) HERE.
+Pioneering women filmmakers Grace Cunnard, Cleo Madison, and Gale Henry also filmed HERE.
+Harry Houdini staged his 1919 feature The Grim Game HERE.
+The site appears in the 1994 Johnny Depp/Tim Burton movie Ed Wood HERE.
+The alley appears in newly discovered footage from Keaton’s 1922 short My Wife’s Relations HERE.

 All images from Chaplin films made from 1918 onwards, copyright © Roy Export Company Establishment.
 CHARLES CHAPLIN, CHAPLIN, and the LITTLE TRAMP, photographs from and the names of Mr. Chaplin’s films are trademarks and/or service marks of Bubbles Incorporated SA and/or Roy Export Company Establishment.
 Used with permission.